DAY 1. Cape Town – Hermanus – Swellendam – Mossel Bay

+This wildlife and scenery tour highlights the diversity of South Africa.
 Depart from Cape Town at around 09h00 and drive eastwards via the beautiful coastal route between Gordon’s Bay and Hermanus, a seaside holiday town (Hermanus is the best place in the World to spot Whales from land – July to Dec).
 After lunch we drive on to Mossel Bay.
-Here we visit arguably the oldest post office in Africa, the Post Office Tree and the site of the first landfall, made by the Portuguese explorer Bartholomew Dias in 1488.
+Here we visit arguably the oldest post office in Africa, the Post Office Tree.
+The Portuguese explorer Bartholomew Dias made landfall here in 1488.
+Overnight at Bar -T-Nique Lodge.

-We travel over the Outeniqua Mountains to the Little Karoo to visit an Ostrich Show Farm for some unique experiences including ostrich racing.
+Over the Outeniqua Mountains in the Little Karoo to visit an Ostrich Show Farm for unique experiences including ostrich racing.
 A ride on a back of an ostrich is not for the fainthearted.
-We visit the Cango caves, regarded as one of South Africa's foremost natural wonders.
+We visit the Cango caves, regarded as one of South Africa’s foremost natural wonders.
 The fascinating calcite caves comprise an underground wonderland of stalactites and stalagmites.
-Visit Oudtshoorn, also called the "Feather capital" of the world, as over ninety percent of the world's ostrich farms are found here.
+Visit Oudtshoorn, also called the “Feather capital” of the world, as one finds over ninety percent of the world’s ostrich farms here.
+Overnight La Plume Lodge.

 We explore Knysna and travel further via Plettenberg Bay for a short visit.
 Then we traverse through magnificently scenic river valley passes.
-We visit the Tsitsikamma National Park (Khoisan for 'The place of much water" stretching over 100 km of wild and rocky coastline characterised by massive cliffs, narrow isolated beaches and shady indigenous forests along the river valleys.
-Our next stop is Storms River with the impressive Paul Sauer Bridge across the valley towering some 139 m above the river.
-The final part of our journey takes us past a few coastal holiday villages to Port Elizabeth, also called the 'Friendly City'.
+We visit the Tsitsikamma National Park (Khoisan for ‘The place of much water” stretching over 100 km of wild and rocky coastline.
+Massive cliffs, narrow isolated beaches and shady indigenous forests along the river valleys characterize the coast.
+Visit Storms River with the impressive Paul Sauer Bridge across the valley towering some 139 m above the river.
+The final part of our journey takes us past a few coastal holiday villages to Port Elizabeth.
+Overnight Fifth Avenue Beach House.

 An early rise and breakfast before you are transferred to the local airport at 07h30 for your 08h45 flight to Johannesburg.
-On arrival you are met and the tour continues with from Johannesburg via Middelburg, Dullstroom and Robber’s Pass to Pilgrim´s Rest, the early gold mining town turned into a living museum.
+On arrival your guide meets you and the tour continues with from Johannesburg.
+Continue via Middelburg, Dullstroom and Robber’s Pass to Pilgrim´s Rest, the early gold mining town turned into a living museum.
 Rich deposits of alluvial gold were found here at the end of the 19th century, hence the existence of the town deep in the mountains.
 After exploring this quaint old town, we continue to Sabie where we have a pleasant walk through indigenous forest to visit Lone Creek Falls.
+Overnight Ligna Lodge.

 We travel via Graskop to marvel at scenic areas such the Pinnacle, God’s Window, Lisbon Falls, Bourke’s Luck Potholes (a walk down the hill to this unique trick of nature is worth the effort), and the magnificent Three Rondavels view site at the Blyde River Canyon.
 We walk along the cliffs to really appreciate the breathtaking views.
 Then we descend to the Lowveld via Abel Erasmus pass and the Strijdom Tunnel and enter the famous Kruger National Park where our encounter with Africa’s wildlife commences.
 We Arrive at our camp for overnight.

-Today is completely devoted to game viewing as we search for the 'Big Five' amongst other animals.
+Today is completely devoted to game viewing as we search for the ‘Big Five’ amongst other animals.
 We arrive back at our camp at sunset for dinner and overnight.
-Some may want to do a night drive in an open game viewing vehicle utilising high powered spotlights to find the nocturnal animals (optional).
+An optional night safari in an open safari vehicle utilising high powered spotlights to find the nocturnal animals is available).

 We rise early for a game drive and have breakfast on a deck overlooking the Sabie River.
 We spend the rest of the morning in the reserve.
 Early afternoon we exit this amazing haven of wild Africa and return to Johannesburg arriving early evening.